 And guess what?
 I did!

-Supplies For The Stone Birdhouse
+Supplies for the DIY Stone Birdhouse

 Three Easy Steps

 You won’t believe the change it makes!
+Using the urethane made the stones so pretty and shiny!

 It is important that you let the stones thoroughly dry before you begin the next step.

-Now the fun starts!
+Now the fun begins!

 Continue until you fill each side of the birdhouse.